There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Genetics major sequence
+- Level 3 core unit in the Genetics; Molecular Life Sciences; Biodiversity and Evolution; Plant Biology major sequences

 - Level 3 elective